google/alligator2/README.md

 ## Google My Business Account Prerequisites

 * All locations must roll up to a `Location Group` (formerly known as `Business Account`).
 Click [here](https://support.google.com/business/answer/6085339?ref_topic=6085325) for more information.
 Multiple location groups are supported and can be queried accordingly (refer to the samples inside the [sql](sql/) directory.
-* All locations must be _verified_
+* All locations must be _verified_.

 ## Installation and Setup

 Follow the steps below, or alternatively open the [alligator2.ipynb](alligator2.ipynb) notebook using [Google Colaboratory](https://colab.research.google.com) (preferred for better formatting) or Jupyter for a more interactive installation experience.
 The notebook contains additional information on maintenance and reporting, and will help you better visualize the data that will get imported into BigQuery after running the solution.

-> Unlike traditional notebooks, the alligator2.ipynb notebook references the code in this GitHub repository rather than hosting its own version of the code.
+> Unlike traditional notebooks, the `alligator2.ipynb` notebook references the code in this GitHub repository rather than hosting its own version of the code.

 ### Install Python Libraries

-Install the required dependencies
+Install the required dependencies:

-`$ pip install --upgrade --quiet --requirement requirements.txt`
+    $ pip install --requirement requirements.txt

 ### Google Cloud Platform Project Setup